Chapter 4: Construction Details, Section 29: Treated Permeable Bases

 For preliminary review and inspections, do the following:

-- Obtain the contractor’s quality control plan, which details the methods the contractor will use to ensure quality of work and conformance with the requirements of the Standard Specifications.
+- Obtain the contractor’s quality control plan, which details the methods the contractor will use to assure quality of work and conformance with the requirements of the Standard Specifications.

 - Obtain samples of aggregates to test for contract compliance.
 If the same source is used to produce aggregate for other Caltrans work, decide whether current test reports represent the material to be used.
 If so, initial sampling and testing can be waived.